Khushi-Choudhary11/Library-Management-System/README.md

 ## Dependencies
 The project dependencies are listed in the `requirements.txt` file.
-(Note: requirements.txt not only contains requirements for this project but also some others too so You can skip those).
+(Note: requirements.txt not only contains requirements for this project but also some others too so you can skip those).

 ### Key Dependencies
 - `Flask`: For building the web application.